leomet07/nextportfolio/README.md

 The inspiration for this site was [kevinthomas.codes](https://kevinthomas.codes/)

-All source code written myself.
+No source code from the inspiration was used.
+All code source was and is newly written.